You need to know the Galaxy S22 layout if you want to use the phone effectively.

 Of course, the volume key lets you adjust the volume.

 On Galaxy S22 and other Android phones, the volume key can also be used for other functions.
 For example, the Galaxy S22 camera app may use the volume key as a shutter button.
+You can also use the Volume down key together with the Side key to take screenshots.

 If the phone hangs, you may also need the volume key to forcefully (not gracefully) restart Galaxy S22.